 OEM Replacements are certified by the DOT to conform to industry standards and are nearly indistinguishable from the windshields installed at the factories.

-Aftermarket windshields are less expensive by several hundreds of dollars.
-These glass companies do not have contracts with the auto manufacturers and can be different than the OEM windshields.
+Aftermarket windshields are less expensive than the dealership by several hundreds of dollars.
+These glass companies do not have contracts with auto manufacturers and can be different than the OEM windshields.
 Things like the thickness of the glass, types of sensors, or tint level can vary when using aftermarket glass.

 This work takes the technicians extra time, so it costs a little more.
 Convertible vehicles also require more time to replace windshields as their mounting is different than regular vehicles.